suryatmodulus/cert-manager/README.md

 ## Develop

+For local development, we want to be able to register and remove domains using real components to ensure that the Greenlock library is being called correctly.
+The best setup for this is to have local DNS setup to enable `.local` domains, and using [Pebble](https://github.com/letsencrypt/pebble) as an ACME server.

 1. `git clone` this repo & `cd` into it as usual
 2. Run `yarn` to install top-level dependencies.